You can request a refund of VAT and pay it back later

 How to request paid-in VAT back

 You can request the VAT you have paid during 2020 to be returned to you by submitting a request for a payment arrangement.
-The easiest way to request an arrangement for getting back your paid-in VAT is to submit a payment arrangement request in MyTax starting 26 May.
-If you request a payment arrangement before 26 May, you will not have the option of asking for the VAT back.
+You must make the request by 31 August.
+The easiest way to request an arrangement for getting back your paid-in VAT is to submit a payment arrangement request in MyTax.

 In the payment arrangement request, select the option for requesting VAT paid in 2020 to be returned.

-If you cannot submit a request for payment arrangement in MyTax, you can make the request starting 26 May by calling our service number 029 497 028 (Payment arrangements and recovery, limited service available in English).
+If you cannot submit a request for payment arrangement in MyTax, you can make the request by calling our service number 029 497 028 (Payment arrangements and recovery, limited service available in English).